The Dunwich Horror: Characters

 Born in 1913 to Lavinia Whateley and Yog-Sothoth.
 Described as a "dark, goatish-looking infant"—neighbors refer to him as "Lavinny's black brat"—he shows extreme precocity and grows unnaturally fast.
 Lovecraft describes him as "exceedingly ugly", though his features give an impression of "well-nigh preternatural intelligence".
 He is obviously monstrous under his clothes, especially below the waist, where he has little human anatomy.
 Lovecraft describes him as having "coarse black fur", "a score of long greenish-grey tentacles with red sucking mouths", and "what seemed to be a rudimentary eye" on each hip.
 His limbs are compared to saurians, and he has "ridgy-veined pads that were neither hooves nor claws".

 Whately's death scene bears a marked resemblance to that of Jervase Cradock, a similarly half-human character in Arthur Machen's "The Novel of the Black Seal".
-Will Murray says that the goatish, partly reptilian Wilbur Whateley resembles a chimera, a mythological creature referred to in Charles Lamb's epigraph to "The Dunwich Horror".
+Will Murray says that the goatish, partly reptilian Wilbur Whateley resembles a chimera, a mythological creature referred to in the epigraph to "The Dunwich Horror", which is taken from Charles Lamb.
 Robert M. Price says that Wilbur Whateley's upbringing mirrors aspects of Lovecraft's: "Wilbur's being raised by a grandfather instead of a father, his home education from his grandfather's library, his insane mother, his stigma of ugliness (in Lovecraft's case untrue, but a self-image imposed on him by his mother), and his sense of being an outsider all echo Lovecraft himself."